Dolní Bousov: Sights

 The most valuable building is the Church of Saint Catherine.
 The current Baroque church was built in 1759–1760.

-The landmarks of the town square are the Empire style town hall from 1861, and the Marian column from the 18th century in the middle of the square.
+The main landmarks of the town square are the Empire town hall from 1861, and the Marian column from the 18th century in the middle of the square.

-The folk architecture in the village of Střehom is well preserved.
-The village is protected as a village monument zone.
+The folk architecture in Střehom is well preserved and the village is protected as a village monument zone.
 The most valuable building in Střehom is a Renaissance mill.